Completeness for Prime-Dimensional Phase-Affine Circuits: Introduction

 \section{Introduction}

-Quantum circuits are the standard low-level formalism for describing computations on quantum devices.
-In this model, wires represent quantum systems and gates represent elementary unitary updates.
-Beyond their foundational role, circuits are the main intermediate language used throughout quantum software stacks, from synthesis and compilation to optimisation, verification, and resource estimation.
-Many of these tasks reduce to reasoning about circuit equivalence, either to certify that a compilation pass preserves semantics, or to justify local program transformations such as gate cancellations and commutation-based reordering.
-From the diagrammatic side, complete rewrite systems are available for several key non-universal fragments, including stabiliser quantum mechanics in the qutrit setting and, more generally, in odd prime dimensions, as well as complete rule sets for multi-qutrit Clifford circuits \cite{wang_qutrit_2018,booth_complete_2022,poor_zx_travaganza_2023,li_multiqutrit_clifford_2025}.
+Quantum circuits are the standard low-level language in which quantum algorithms become executable transformations: wires carry quantum systems, gates describe elementary unitary updates, and compilation, optimisation, verification, and resource estimation all depend on replacing one circuit by another without changing its semantics.
+Many of these tasks reduce to circuit equivalence, either to certify that a compilation pass preserves the represented unitary or to justify local program transformations such as gate cancellations and commutation-based reordering.
+A complete diagrammatic calculus makes this reasoning syntactic: every equality that holds in the intended semantics of the fragment can be derived from local equations between circuits.

-A large and practically central class of circuit optimisations is algebraic, relying on explicit normal forms and on rewrite rules that realise them.
-For qubit circuits, the paradigmatic example is the CNOT-dihedral fragment: circuits built from reversible affine updates and a finite-angle diagonal layer admit a phase-polynomial semantics and a layered normal form, which together support efficient reasoning and optimisation \cite{amy_cnot_dihedral_2018}.
-This phase-polynomial viewpoint is also the backbone of T-count and T-depth optimisation, parity network synthesis, and routing heuristics \cite{amy_polynomial-time_2014,amy_t-count_2019,amy_cnot-complexity_2018,griend_architecture-aware_2023,Vandaele_2022,kottmann_phase2025}.
-The goal of this paper is to provide a prime-dimensional generalisation of this CNOT-dihedral presentation: we give compact diagrammatic axiomatisations, normal forms, and completeness theorems for analogous affine-plus-diagonal fragments over \(\F_d\).
+For qubits, the closest algebraic precedent is the CNOT-dihedral fragment.
+There, CNOT and \(X\) gates update the current basis labels by affine transformations, while finite-angle diagonal gates add a phase polynomial evaluated on those labels.
+This layered phase-polynomial semantics gives finite presentations, unique normal forms, and complete equational theories \cite{amy_cnot_dihedral_2018,blake_simpler_presentations_2026}.
+The same representation supports T-depth optimisation \cite{amy_polynomial-time_2014}, T-count optimisation via Reed--Muller decoding \cite{amy_t-count_2019}, CNOT-cost analysis for CNOT-phase circuits \cite{amy_cnot-complexity_2018}, architecture-aware synthesis of phase-polynomial circuits \cite{griend_architecture-aware_2023,Vandaele_2022}, and phase-polynomial intermediate representations \cite{kottmann_phase2025}.
+It is therefore natural to ask which part of this picture survives when the computational basis is no longer binary.